aquaticus/nexus433/README.md

 # CPU usage

+The program can operate in two modes:
+1. Pooling _(default for version <2.0)_
+2. Events _(default)_

+The first one is guaranteed to work on any board.
+In this mode radio data is read in infinitive loop.
+The side effect is heavy CPU use.

+The second one is based on interrupts.
+Simply the kernel sends an event when signal edge is detected.
+It is much more effective than pooling mode, CPU usage can drop from 40% to 1-2%.
+Unfortunately, it depends on the hardware of the board.
+It may happen that events are not generated fast enough which results in serious reception problems.
+In that case switch to polling mode setting `pooling=true` in the configuration file.
+This is default mode of operation; it works for sure on RaspberryPI.

+## Pooling mode optimization

 Linux is not a real-time operating system.
 You never know how much time the scheduler assigns to the application.

 If the system is not very busy, the application got enough time to process the entire transmission more or less in real-time.
 If the system is heavily loaded the program can easily miss transmitted bits.